micmejia/bible-dump/AMPC/Acts/Acts 25.md

-But Festus, wishing to ingratiate himself with the Jews, answered Paul, Are you willing to go up to Jerusalem and there be put on trial [[^a]before the Jewish Sanhedrin] in my presence concerning these charges?
+But Festus, wishing to ingratiate himself with the Jews, answered Paul, Are you willing to go up to Jerusalem and there be put on trial [before the Jewish Sanhedrin] in my presence concerning these charges?